ImaniiTy/GreenLuma-Reborn-Manager/README.md

 ## Future Plans
 * **Work on the UI(I still suck at UI design)**
 * **Add varius QoL stuff(Would love some ideas for this)**
+* Add a way to load previous games on your AppList folder
 * Add a way to launch GLR direct from the app
 * Add some user input validation